glarsson/glarssonaws/README.md

 glarssonaws

-An example of how to bring up a HA (highly available) dotnet core application on AWS using, in this example, CentOS, AWS ELB, Aurora Cluster and dotnet core 2.1 for Linux
+An example of how to bring up a highly available dotnet core application on AWS using - in this example; Terraform, CentOS 7, AWS ELB, Aurora Cluster and dotnet core 2.1 for Linux

 Scroll down for instructions how to bring this up.

 Considerations, thoughts, todo, etc:

-...

-...
+. check if db has already been created, if so do not create again (staging/production)

 ...